 object Output of differential abundance detection methods. pValMat, statInfo matrices, and method's name must be present (See vignette for detailed information). slot A character vector with 1 or number-of-methods-times repeats of the slot names where to extract values for each method (default slot = "pValMat"). colName A character vector with 1 or number-of-methods-times repeats of the column name of the slot where to extract values for each method (default colName = "rawP"). type A character vector with 1 or number-of-methods-times repeats of the value type of the column selected where to extract values for each method.
-Two values are createConcordance 9
+Two values are possible: "pvalue" or "logfc" (default type = "pvalue").

-'''
+A long format data. frame object with several columns:

+comparison which indicates the comparison number;

+n_features which indicates the total number of taxa in the comparison dataset;

+rank ;

-A long format data. frame object with several columns: comparison which indicates the comparison number; n_features which indicates the total number of taxa in the comparison dataset; method1 which contains the first method name; method2 which contains the first method name; rank; concordance which is defined as the cardinality of the intersection of the top rank elements of each list, divided by rank, i.e. , (L{1:rank} \cap M{1:rank})/(rank), where L and M represent the lists of the extracted statistics of method1 and method2 respectively (averaged values between subset1 and subset2).
+concordance which is defined as the cardinality of the intersection of the top rank elements of each list, divided by rank, i.e., $(L{1:rank} \cap M{1:rank})/(rank)$, where L and M represent the lists of the extracted statistics of method1 and method2 respectively (averaged values between subset1 and subset2).

-'''